jina-ai/jina/docs/fundamentals/flow/flow-quiz-source.md

 ### 1. What does a Flow do?

-- The `Flow` ties Executors together into a processing pipeline to perform a bigger task, like indexing or querying a dataset.
+- The `Flow` ties Executors together into a processing pipeline to perform a bigger task, like indexing or querying a dataset. --correct-answer--
 - The `Flow` is a graphical interface that lets users see how their `Documents` are flowing into the processing pipeline.
 - The `Flow` is short for "fast, low-resource" and is a special kind of Executor for low-powered machines.